matias-d/DApp/README.md

-# Stake & Earn Tokens
+# Stake and earn tokens with ERC-20 Tokens

 ## Description